Restricted Residential Parking Policy

 ◦ The student must provide documentation or letter defining the nature of the situation including why they are the only proximal and capable person to provide the support

 ◦ Frequent is defined as two or more times weekly

 ◦ Residential status will be verified with the Office of Campus Living prior to application review

 To apply for an exception, please submit your request through this form:

-The deadline for submitting a request for Fall Term 2018 is August 3, 2018.
+The deadline for submitting a request for Spring Term 2021 is January 19, 2021.
 We will continue to consider individual requests after the deadline on a case by case basis.
 Please contact the Office of Transportation and Parking if you have a parking request after the deadline has passed.

 Students submitting a request will be notified of the committee decision two weeks prior to the first day of classes.
 After reviewing documentation, the committee may grant an exception based on space availability and level of hardship.
 All materials including exception request and supporting documents must be submitted by the designated date to be considered.
 Students who obtain a parking permit by providing falsified information, as well as others who attempt to purchase a permit for an ineligible student, may have future parking privileges revoked and may face disciplinary action.

 Applications received after the deadline will be considered only in emergency situations.

 Last updated: March 15, 2019